-- Rinse well with water unless you’re doing quick cleaning, or cleaning mirrors or windows, then simply buff dry with a clean soft cloth for a streak-free shine.
+- Rinse well with water unless you’re doing a quick cleaning, or cleaning mirrors or windows, then buff dry with a clean, soft cloth for a streak-free shine.

-How does this cleaner work?
 The low pH (i.e., 2.0 pH for lemon and 2.2 pH for vinegar) and acid content of the citrus and vinegar (i.e., citric and acetic acid, respectively) make it an inhospitable environment for many microorganisms to grow.
-So it is great at combatting germs and mold while you clean!
+It is great at combatting germs and mold while you clean!